-Holidaily Brewing is another fantastic addition to it, but this brewery specializes in gluten-free beers.
+Holidaily Brewing is another fantastic addition, but this brewery specializes in gluten-free beers.

-They are careful not even to leave traces of common beer ingredients mix with their products.
+They are careful not to leave traces of common beer ingredients mixed with their products.

 For example, they only use millet and buckwheat for their beer.

-The brewery is dedicated to its cause, making sure to procure only zero-gluten ingredients for its brews.
+The brewery is dedicated to its cause, procuring only zero gluten ingredients.

-Windy Saddle Café doubles up as Golden’s modern version of the medieval town hall where people can gather over great food, wine, and coffee in a spirit of shared camaraderie.
+Windy Saddle Café doubles up as Golden’s modern version of the medieval town hall where people can gather over great food, wine, and coffee in a shared camaraderie.

-The rich menu boasts of a wide variety of choicest delicacies, including pastries and biscuits.
+The rich menu boasts a wide variety of choicest delicacies, including pastries and biscuits.

 You can top off your feast by choosing from their extensive drinks menu, including fine wines and craft beers.

-A visit to this place can be even more pleasurable in winters when the community sits around a warm log fire.
+A visit to this place can be even more pleasurable in winter when the community sits around a warm log fire.

 The friendly vibes of this place can leave you warm and happy!